Tsepo-Mokhabi/https-github.com-n4p000-q-8-Bit-Processor-Simulator-Project/Application Domain Analysis Report.md

 Group Project
 # Application Domain Analysis Report
 ### Introduction
-The application domain analysis for an 8-bit CPU simulator intended for low-cost, batter-efficient communication devices is the main emphasis of this report.
-These gadgets are meant to facilitate text-based communication and mobile money transactions in places like rural or impoverished communities that have inadequate cell infrastructure.
-The objective is to gurantee that, while attending to the particular requirements of such context, the processor design satisfies the fundamental objectives of simplicity, efficiency, and cost-effectiveness.
+This an application domain analysis report for an 8-bit CPU simulator intended for low-cost and battery-efficient communication devices.The relevance of the domain is to facilitate text-based communication and provide access to mobile money transactions in rural and/or impoverished communities that have inadequate cellular system infrastructure.
+The general objective of the processor is to provide an application simulation for the domain(text based communication and mobile money transactions).
 ### Domain Overview
-Text-based communication and mobile money transactions are the two primary functions delivered by low-cost communication devices that use an 8-bit processor.
+Text -based communication and mobile money transactions are the two primary functions delivered by low-cost communication devices that use an 8-bit processor.
 In rural and disadvantaged regions, where infrastructure is poor and device cost must be kept cheap to ensure accessibility, these features are important.
 The CPU needs to be power-efficient enough to perform error correction, transaction validation, and basic message processing.

 Key Functionalities:
 Text-based communicaton: Devices will support basic messaging services such as SMS protocols.